How to Heal From a Narcissistic Relationship

 It’s also common to feel isolated after leaving an abusive relationship because many abusers separate you from other people for more control.
 If you’re feeling disconnected from the world, reach out to old friends to reconnect and ask for help.
 There are also local support groups for other people who have survived narcissistic abuse.
 They’ll understand what you’re healing from and can be a great avenue for support and comfort.

-In order to resolve your trauma, you’ll move through a four-part process to:
+In order to resolve your trauma, you’ll move through a four-part process:

 - Shed old beliefs that are holding you back